asottile/yesqa/README.md

 =====

-A tool (and pre-commit hook) to automatically remove unnecessary `# noqa` comments, for example: a check that's no longer applicable (say you increased your max line length), a mistake (`# noqa` added to a line that wasn't failing), or other code in the file caused it to no longer need a `# noqa` (such as an unused import).
+A tool (and pre-commit hook) to automatically remove unnecessary `# noqa` comments.
+For example: a check that's no longer applicable (say you increased your max line length), a mistake (`# noqa` added to a line that wasn't failing), or other code in the file caused it to no longer need a `# noqa` (such as an unused import).